iRankHub/backend/docs/api.md

 1. Start by creating a new user using the `SignUp` endpoint.
 2. Use the `Login` endpoint to authenticate and receive a token.
-3. Use the token in the metadata for subsequent authenticated requests.
+3. Include the token in the request body for subsequent authenticated requests.
 4. Test the following scenarios:

    a.
 Pending User Approval: